njames/code-deploy-test/README.md

 5. Build the host with ansible
 6. Ensure the security group has http/s open
 7. Ensure code is pushed to github
+8. Add the project to CircleCI
+9. Follow the steps there to add the config to the project